 Scholarly Concentrations Program

 The Scholarly Concentrations Program (SCP) is a four-year track opportunity for medical students to engage in and attain recognition for scholarly pursuits in related areas of medicine.
-Under this program, students have the opportunity to do academic exploration in (1) Basic, Translational, Clinical and Social Science Research, (2) Global Health, (3) Medical Humanities & Ethics and (4) Medical Education.
+Under this program, students have the opportunity to do academic exploration in (1) Basic, Translational, Clinical and Social Science Research, (2) Global Health, (3) Medical Humanities & Ethics, (4) Medical Education and (5) Medical Technology and Innovation.
 The program aims to align the areas of interest of students with the academic mission of the School providing a longitudinal area of work to the student experience at the Renaissance School of Medicine at Stony Brook University.
 For many students, this experience has been extremely helpful in identifying long-term career goals, exploring research project interests and in building an academic track record.

 The specific goals of the Scholarly Concentrations Program are: